On the road to percent accuracy VI: the nonlinear power spectrum for interacting dark energy with baryonic feedback and massive neutrinos: Accuracy validation of the modelling against simulations

 We compute our prediction for the matter power using the halo model reaction formalism described above, calculating the reaction $\mathcal{R}$ with the new version of {\tt ReACT} in which the Dark Scattering model is implemented.
-To obtain the full power spectrum, we require an accurate pseudo power spectrum -- a fully nonlinear spectrum in a $\Lambda$CDM cosmology, whose corresponding linear spectrum is equal to that of the cosmology with interaction, at the requested redshift.
+As the N-body simulation contains only interacting particles, we use the uncorrected coupling, $\xi$, instead of using the effective coupling, $\bar\xi$, given in \autoref{eff_xi} (or equivalently set $f_c=1$).\footnote{ It would be interesting to test the effective coupling approximation in detail, using simulations with more than one type of particle, similar to the ones produced in the recent work by \cite{2022arXiv220104528F}.
+We plan to test this more realistic situation in future work.} To obtain the full power spectrum, we require an accurate pseudo power spectrum -- a fully nonlinear spectrum in a $\Lambda$CDM cosmology, whose corresponding linear spectrum is equal to that of the cosmology with interaction, at the requested redshift.
 We obtain that pseudo spectrum using the {\tt EuclidEmulator2} \citep{Knabenhans:2020gdo} by giving as input a scalar amplitude, $\mathcal{A}_s$, corrected by the appropriate growth factors, i.e. $D^2_{\rm DS}(z)/D^2_{\Lambda\rm CDM}(z)$, thus ensuring the match to the linear power spectrum of the dark scattering case.
 This is possible because this interaction model generates scale independent linear growth, such that a re-scaling of the amplitude is sufficient for the matching.
 In more complex cases, other alternatives for the pseudo power spectrum may be required, such as {\tt HMCode}, that takes as input the linear power spectrum.
 We have also tested that option for this work, finding very similar results, but finding the {\tt EuclidEmulator2} to be slightly more accurate on intermediate scales.
 We present those results in the next section.